Last Updated on

 This is the big problem that affects bodybuilding and most smaller professional sports.

 What people don’t realise is that drugs testing is an expensive process, and for a lot of sports it’s not in their interest to find cheats.

 It’s different for sports that are in the Olympics, because their tests get much more funding, and are enforced by the Olympic organisers.

 For years the UFC was an easy place to get away with taking steroids, and it is notable that the moment more serious testing came about quite a few fighters were caught out.

 This does not mean that Conor McGregor was necessarily taking steroids, but it does give us an idea of how he could have got away with it for so long.

 Bottom Line: Up until very recently, drug testing in the UFC has been of poor quality.
-The huge increase in professionalism of the sport has placed UFC fighters under greater spotlight than ever before.
+The huge increase in professionalism of the sport has placed UFC fighters under a greater spotlight than ever before.

 As the most popular fighter, Conor McGregor is tested more than any other fighter.
 It is unlikely that he is currently taking steroids, as he now takes random drugs tests.

 Has Conor’s body shape changed?